 Legislation permitting the prescription of medicines by health professionals other than doctors and dentists has been in place since the mid-1990s.
 This enables patients to have timely access to medicines prescribed by the most appropriate practitioner often without them being required to attend further appointments or see additional health professionals.
 Non-medical prescribing has enabled the emergence of new clinical services and development of existing ones.

 NHS North West of England has been at the forefront of developments in Non-Medical Prescribing during this long journey, investing in NMP through various projects including ‘Prescribing for Success’.
 The North West has one of the highest numbers of NMPs within Great Britain.
-The NMP Zone on this website showcases our achievements, developments and resources for further development and contacts for useful information.

-1. Independent prescribing
+1. Independent Prescribing

 Independent prescribers are responsible and accountable for the assessment of patients with undiagnosed and diagnosed conditions and for decisions about the clinical management required, including prescribing.